 Does you date drink heavily?
 Worried that he/she might be an alcoholic?

 Go to dating an alcoholic? to learn if you are dating an alcoholic, and what you can do about it.

 Is a member of your family an alcoholic and you don't even realize it?
 It pays to be able to recognize the signs as alcohol dependency caught early is much easier to treat than more advanced alcoholism.

 Read signs of an alcoholic to discover the three major signs of alcohol dependency in a family member.

 Alcoholism in the elderly is on the rise.
-To find out why and what you can do about it click here
+To find out why and what you can do about it click here.

 Teen alcohol abuse statistics show a worrying rise in teenage alcohol abuse.
 For some, teen alcoholism goes hand-in-hand with drug use as well.

 What are the causes and how do we treat adolescents who have alcohol issues?

 If you are concerned about a teenager you care about then read teen alcoholism for advice and information.

 There's no easy way to figure out if your teen has an adolescent alcoholism problem.

 As you'll see, many of the signs and symptoms of teen alcohol abuse can also be considered as typical adolescent behavior.
 Some find it helpful to begin working with a Mental Health Professional to help differentiate what is normal versus what is concerning behavior.

 However, combined with your intuition, this list of signs of adolescent alcoholism is as good a place as any to start, if you are concerned about an adolescent's behavior.

 An alcoholic intervention is a process in which the alcoholic is talked to by family members and friends concerning his drinking behavior and how his excessive, chronic, and irresponsible drinking has affected himself and virtually everyone associated with him or her.

 For more on how to conduct an intervention, when not to undertake an intervention and 10 tips for a successful intervention, read alcoholism intervention.

-To find out more about how to REALLY help an alcohol dependent read how to help an alcoholic
+To find out more about how to REALLY help an alcohol dependent read how to help an alcoholic.

 The most popular offline and online meetings for those coping with an alcoholic are run by Al-anon.